The Real World: New York: After filming

 After filming the season, the cast reunited for the second-season premiere, and provided their predictions, advice and other thoughts regarding the Los Angeles cast.
 Heather Gardner predicted that someone would leave that cast.
-(David Edwards eventually did so.)
+David Edwards eventually did so.

-Warner/Chappell Music signed Rebecca Blasband to a publishing contract and financed a "surprisingly solid" extended-play CD called The Rebecca Blasband.
+Warner/Chappell Music signed Rebecca Blasband to a publishing contract and financed an extended-play CD called The Rebecca Blasband.
 She moved to Denver, Colorado in March 1995, and has opened for Edwyn Collins and Squeeze.

 Andre Comeau eventually left Reigndance and joined another band, River Rouge.
 In 2011 they released their third album, Not All There Anymore.

 In 2002, Norman Korpi and Clint Owen wrote, produced and directed The Wedding Video, a spoof of The Real World that starred ten alumni of various seasons of The Real World that took the form of the video for Korpi's Beverly Hills wedding.
 Starring in the video along with himself were Julie Gentry and Heather Gardner, whose single "One Life", is featured in the film.

 As of 2008 Norman Korpi is an artist splitting time between California and Michigan.

 Heather Gardner released her first album, Takin' Mine, in 1996.
 As of 2002 she was living in Jersey City, and had just released her album Eternal Affairs through SAI Records.

 Julie Gentry returned to Birmingham.
 As of 2002, she had been married for four years, had recently become a mother, and was attending school and teaching dance class.